MindFreeze/ha-sankey-chart/README.md

 **Q: Do my entities need to be added to the energy dashboard first?**

 **A:** This card doesn't know/care if an entity is in the energy dashboard.
+Unless you use `autoconfig` because that relies entirely on the energy dashboard.

 **Q: How do I get total [daily] energy?**